vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

         Stack<TreeNode> stack = new Stack<>();
         stack.push(node);

-        // Pop all items one by one.
-Do following for every popped item
-        // a) print it
-        // b) push its right child
-        // c) push its left child
         // Note that right child is pushed first so that left is processed first while (!stack.empty()) {
             // Pop the top item from stack and print it